Happy New Year!

 - We do not/will never use toxic dyes in any of our clothing.
 We use AZO free dyes only.

 - We do not/will never position ourselves as a sustainable fashion brand, but as a slow fashion brand that is passionate about handmade clothing made from the highest quality natural fibers.
 Sustainability is a very broad term and it is hard to work with every aspect of it, however we work a lot with sustainability and it is in our DNA.
 We know that there is a lot more we can do with sustainability and that excites us.
 We will take on different tangible initiatives focused on sustainability in the year 2020 and further.

 - We do not/will never have a large inventory.
 We only produce in small batches – the biggest batch we have done so far is 20 for Scarf Iname.
 We are committed to promoting moderate consumption every way that we can.

 - We do not/will never have stock clearance/end of season sales – well we do not have big stocks to clear after-all.

 - We do not/will never promote senseless consumerism – no Black Friday, Cyber Monday or Single’s day sales.

-- We do not/will never work with big suppliers who mass produce in big batches – we only work with carefully vetted small suppliers and believe in building strong personal relationship with them.
-We have come up with a questionnaire focusing on different areas – sustainability, ethics, social impact, vision, environment and etc. It helps us to get to know them better, where they are currently and where they are heading.
+- We do not/will never work with big suppliers who mass produce in big batches – we only work with carefully vetted small suppliers and believe in building strong personal relationships with them.
+We have come up with a questionnaire focusing on different areas – sustainability goals and vision, working conditions, ethical and social impact, environmental impact and etc. It helps us to get to know them better, where they are currently and where they are heading.
 By the end of 2020 we will publish responses to this questionnaire from each and every supplier we work with.

-- We do not/will never use low quality fibers – we want our clothing to last long and to be re-used as much as possible whether given away or second hand, keep the circularity of our clothing going.
+- We do not/will never use low quality fibers – we want our clothing to last long and to be re-used as much as possible whether given away or sold second hand to keep the circularity of our clothing going.
 We fully understand that classic designs made from the highest quality fibers have a good chance of having decent second hand value.